One word was typed next to 39 games of IU baseball’s regular season schedule: canceled.

 Now, around three months after diamonds around the country fell silent, the crack of the bat is resounding once again.

 College summer baseball leagues are underway, and some IU players are back on the dirt, attempting to get back into rhythm after a lost season.
-A handful of Hoosiers are playing in the College Summer League from June 15-30 at Grand Park in Westfield, Indiana.
+A handful of Hoosiers are playing in the College Summer League from June 15 to July 24 at Grand Park in Westfield, Indiana.

 Here’s a look at some Hoosiers’ statistics from the College Summer League at Grand Park so far:

 The A-Team (3-1-1)

 Cole Barr, junior infielder: Six for eight, three runs scored, five RBI, one home run

 Zach Behrman, freshman pitcher: Four innings pitched, zero runs allowed, five strikeouts

 Braydon Tucker, sophomore pitcher: Three innings pitched, one earned run, four strikeouts.
 At the plate, he’s one for six with two walks.

 Connor Manous, redshirt junior pitcher: Two innings pitched, zero runs allowed, three strikeouts